-- a) in the case of an Integrated Masters student, permit the student to transfer to a Bachelors degree course for which the requirements have been met; - b) in the case of students at Level 3 and 4, have the discretion to refer the student to a further reassessment attempt; - c) in the case of a Bachelors degree student, permit the student to transfer to an d) in all other cases, require the student to withdraw from the Institution and recommend an award where appropriate.
+- a) in the case of an Integrated Masters student, permit the student to transfer to a Bachelors degree course for which the requirements have been met; - b) in the case of students at Level 3 and 4, have the discretion to refer the student to a further reassessment attempt; - c) in the case of a Bachelors degree student, permit the student to transfer to an alternative Bachelors degree course for which the requirements have been met, (for example, for a student registered on a course with a year abroad or in industry where no reassessment opportunity is available, permit transfer to a course of otherwise similar content for which a year abroad or in industry is not required.
+Where a reassessment opportunity is available and the student fails reassessment the Board may offer the student the opportunity to transfer to another Bachelors degree course if one is available); - d) in all other cases, require the student to withdraw from the Institution and recommend an award where appropriate.